sumit-sai/YOLO-3D/README.md

 1. Download SVO videos from:\
     **https://gogl.to/3q2w**

-2. Set the SVO file path inside the script:
+2. Set the SVO file path inside the script under USER SETTINGS section of the code:

     ``` python
     svo_path = "path/to/your/file.svo2"